 3. Restore groundwater quality, where reasonable and feasible.

-The Central Valley Regional Water Quality Control Board (Central Valley Water Board) will implement regulations to achieve these goals first in six Priority 1 groundwater basins (see table), beginning in 2020.
-Once the implementation schedule for the Priority 1 groundwater basins is developed, it will be added here.
+The Central Valley Regional Water Quality Control Board (Central Valley Water Board) initiated implementation of the regulations to achieve these goals in the six Priority 1 groundwater basins (see table), beginning in 2020.
+Notices to Comply for the Priority 1 areas were mailed on May 29, 2020.

 A Notice to Comply will be issued within 2 to 4 years of approval of the Nitrate Control Program—between late 2022 and late 2024—for Priority 2 Groundwater Basins, which include Yolo, Merced, Kern County (west side south), Tulare Lake, Kern County (Peso), Delta Mendota, Eastern San Joaquin, and Madera.